The best times to visit Antarctica for ideal weather are

 Is it Safe to Travel to Antarctica?

 Our best data indicates this area is generally safe.
-As of Jul 24, 2018 there are no travel advisories or warnings for Antarctica; exercise normal security precautions.
-Check this page for any recent changes or regions to avoid: Travel Advice and Advisories
+As of Mar 17, 2019 there are no travel advisories or warnings for Antarctica; exercise normal security precautions.
+Check this page for any recent changes or regions to avoid: Travel Advice and Advisories.
+This advisory was last updated on Jul 24, 2018.

 The Busiest and Least Crowded Months